OnePointHub/onepointhub_backend/documentation/Helpdesk.md

     * Can Edit Category
     * Can Create Category
     * Can Delete Category
-    * Can Attach KB Article to Category
-    * Can Detach KB Article to Category
 * KB Articles
     * Can Read KB Article
     * Can Edit KB Article
     * Can Create KB Article
     * Can Delete KB Article
-    * Can Attach Category to KB Article
-    * Can Detach Category from KB Article
     * Can Publish KB Article
     * Can Unpublish KB Article